-This is a guitar that needs no introduction: the Schecter Pete Townshend Telecaster.
-Originally introduced to Pete by his guitar tech Alan Rogan in '78, Pete used this model (then called: the Saturn V) from '79 (Concert for Kampuchea) to '85 (Live Aid).
-The original is now on display at the Rock n Roll Hall of Fame in Cleveland, Ohio.
+Hello Axl, This is a guitar that needs no introduction: the Schecter Pete Townshend Telecaster.
+Originally introduced to Pete by his guitar tech Alan Rogan in '78, Pete used this model from '79 (Concert for Kampuchea) to '85 (Live Aid).
+The guitar was later put up for auction at Christys Auction House and sold for $32,000.

 Here are the specifications for this vintage instrument; all parts are native/original to this guitar.
 SERIAL NUMBER: G864910, The guitar dates to 1986.
-COLOR: Black (Schecter calls this color Graphite) with Single Cream Binding, BODY: Center Seam Alder construction, NECK: Solid one piece Birdseye Maple neck and fingerboard, U Shape, MACHINE HEADS: Staggered Pole Length Vintage style tuners in black, SCALE LENGTH: 25.5 (648 mm), NO. OF FRETS: 21 Jumbo Frets, NECK and BRIDGE PICKUPS: Kent Armstong Z+ humbuckers neck and bridge, CONTROLS: Master Volume (wired to switch the neck pickup from parallel to series) and Master Tone (wired to split the bridge pickup), BRIDGE: Schecter Tele Bridge with 6 Saddles in black, PICKUP SWITCHING: 3-Position Toggle: Position 1: Bridge Pickup 2.
+COLOR: Black (Schecter calls this color Graphite) with Single Cream Binding, BODY: Center Seam Alder construction, NECK: Solid one piece Birdseye Maple neck, C profiled, MACHINE HEADS: Vintage tuners in black, SCALE LENGTH: 25.5 (648 mm), NO. OF FRETS: 22 Jumbo Frets, NECK and BRIDGE PICKUPS: Schecter SUPER ROCK HUMBUCKERS, CONTROLS: Master Volume (wired to split the neck pickup) and Master Tone (wired to split the bridge pickup), BRIDGE: Schecter Brass Tele Bridge with 6 Saddles in black, PICKUP SWITCHING: 3-Position Toggle: Position 1: Bridge Pickup 2.
 Bridge and Neck Pickup 3.
 Neck Pickup, HARDWARE: Black, Pete Townshend strap included, as well as Original 1985 Schecter Catalog which features this guitar in it.
 The neck is straight and has minimal fret wear.